SetBased/php-helper-cast/README.md

 </tbody>
 </table>

-This package contains a strong typed utility class safely testing and casting mixed values to bool, float, int, or string values.
+This package contains a strong typed utility class for safely testing and casting mixed values to bool, float, int, or string values.

 # Rationale